The FineStreak Blog

 Moving, job loss, grief, illness - major life changes destroy habits.
 Here's what behavioral science says about why disruption breaks habits and how to rebuild them systematically.

-How habits actually form in the brain, why most attempts fail after 2-3 weeks, and the evidence-based framework for making new behaviors permanent.
-Everything in one guide.
+How habits actually form in the brain, why most attempts fail in weeks 2-4, and the evidence-based framework for making new behaviors permanent.
+One full guide.

 Habits for Shift Workers: Build Consistency on an Irregular Schedule | FineStreak